PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 The Import wizards are very useful, especially the one to import projects into the workspace.
 The workspace use to be private, local, and the projects are often shared in SCM systems or any other place, and then imported into the workspace.
 You can zip a project and publish it in your blog, in a tutorial article.

-When you import a project, you have the option of create a copy in the workspace or link the project in the workspace.
+When you import a project, you have the option to create a copy in the workspace or link the project in the workspace.
 You have to be careful, because if the project is part of a source repository (like a Git repository) and you copy it in the workspace, then the changes are not part of the repository, in that case, the correct is to import a link to the project.

 To open the import wizard click on *File* |-| *Import...*.
 The dialog shows the elements you can import, in the case of the projects, select the **Existing Projects into the Workspace**.
-Note other useful element you can import are preferences. `Learn more about the import wizards in the Eclipse Help <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/reference/ref-70.htm?cp=0_4_4_2_4>`_.
+Note another useful element you can import are preferences. `Learn more about the import wizards in the Eclipse Help <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/reference/ref-70.htm?cp=0_4_4_2_4>`_.

 .. image:: images/workbench/import-wizard.png
    :alt: Import wizard.